alex3dd/dockerfile-patch/README.md

 dockerfile-patch will help you to patch existing Dockerfiles in order to add custom parameters specific to your needs:
-- Inject your self-signed certificate into an existing Dockerfile.
+- **Inject your self-signed certificate into an existing Dockerfile**.
 Why?
 Because you don't want to add a self-signed configuration to all Dockerfiles you create.
 Your Dockerfiles will remain clean and the patching process will be done automatically thanks to dockerfile-patch and your continuous integration